SeanParade/Sem5Notes/NENotes/COMP3095 Web App Development/lectures/lecture11.md

 #### Three JSP thingys
 - declarations
+  - declaring a variable etc. to be used later
 - expressions
   - produce output (e.g. returning variable to screen)
 - scriptlets:
   - <% code fragment %>
+  -